LeonvanKouwen/elvis/README.md

 NOTE: this package under development and experimental.
 Some of the solutions are probably not very scalable/maintainable.
 In particular the a-synchronous live calculation and live plotting isn't what it could be.
+I am no longer using this functionality, but it is left here as code snippet inspiration.
 I appreciate suggestions, advice, contributions... :).

 Feel free to use this for any purpose, within the limits of the licenses of panel and golden-layout.
 If you make improvements or additions I kindly ask you to share them.
 This can be done by adding